practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 To show that they are nothing to be afraid of, we are going to implement an I/O event loop in this article.
 Yep, that's right; we'll capture the core part of EventMachine/Node.js/Twisted in about 150 lines of Ruby.
-It won't be performant, it won't be test-driven, it won't be solid, but it will use the exact same concepts as in all of these great projects.
-We will start by looking at a minimal chat server example, and then discuss how to build the infrastructure that supports it.
+It won't be performant, it won't be test-driven, and it won't be solid, but it will use the same concepts as in all of these great projects.
+We will start by looking at a minimal chat server example and then discuss how to build the infrastructure that supports it.

 ## Obligatory chat server example

 Because chat servers seem to be the event-driven equivalent of a "hello world" program, we will keep with that tradition here.
-The following example shows a trivial `ChatServer` object which uses the `IOLoop` that we'll discuss in this article:
+The following example shows a trivial `ChatServer` object that uses the `IOLoop` that we'll discuss in this article:

 ```ruby